jmiguelr/grails-image-indirect-plugin/README.md

 From v 0.0.5 you can also define a 'last resort' default file just in case the requested one doesn't exist.
-THis can be very useful when you need things like a default icon, default user avatar image...
+THis can be very useful when you need things like a default icon, default user avatar image or something like that